 Working with Japanese wagyu beef: Stir-fried wagyu, with onion, roasted tomato & chilli jam, spices & pineapple vinegar.
 Served with roasted pumpkin & jasmine rice

-Serves 2-3
+Serves: 2-3

-GF
+Dietary: GF

-1 teaspoon cumin, toasted and ground to a powder
+1 teaspoon toasted ground cumin

 ½ teaspoon chilli powder